StarRocks/starrocks/docs/en/quick_start/helm.md

 3. View the Helm Chart Repo that you added.

       ```Bash
-      helm search repo starrocks-community
+      helm search repo starrocks
       ```

       ```
       NAME                              	CHART VERSION	APP VERSION	DESCRIPTION
-      starrocks-community/kube-starrocks	1.9.7        	3.2-latest 	kube-starrocks includes two subcharts, operator...
+      starrocks/kube-starrocks	1.9.7        	3.2-latest 	kube-starrocks includes two subcharts, operator...
-      starrocks-community/operator      	1.9.7        	1.9.7      	A Helm chart for StarRocks operator
+      starrocks/operator      	1.9.7        	1.9.7      	A Helm chart for StarRocks operator
-      starrocks-community/starrocks     	1.9.7        	3.2-latest 	A Helm chart for StarRocks cluster
+      starrocks/starrocks     	1.9.7        	3.2-latest 	A Helm chart for StarRocks cluster
-      starrocks-community/warehouse     	1.9.7        	3.2-latest 	Warehouse is currently a feature of the StarRoc...
+      starrocks/warehouse     	1.9.7        	3.2-latest 	Warehouse is currently a feature of the StarRoc...
       ```

 ---